Runaway (Kanye West song): Live performances

 West performing the song at Coachella.
-During performances of "Runaway", West was often accompanied with ballerinas, with West wearing a mostly red outfit.
+During performances of "Runaway", West was often accompanied by ballerinas, with West wearing a mostly red outfit.

 The song was debuted during a live performance at the 2010 MTV Music Video Awards on September 12.
 Substantial media interest was generated with the performance, due to the controversy created the year prior by West.
 Prior to West's stage appearance, Swift performed a song called "Innocent" that some people perceived as a song about West.
 The performance began with West entering the stage by himself, walking over to a platform containing a MPC2000XL, an electronic musical instrument that allows for the player to program various samples into it.
-West began playing the song on the instrument, before a group of ballerinas entered the stage.
+West began playing the song on the instrument before a group of ballerinas entered the stage.
 The performance was accompanied by Pusha T, who delivered his verse.
 MTV failed to censor West's use of the word "asshole."
 West's performance received positive reviews and was described as a "comeback" moment.
-Time writer Claire Saddath graded his performance with an 'A+', and wrote that "it's hard to take a song that includes the lyrics 'Let's have a toast for the douche bags' seriously, but with this clean, honest execution, Kanye pulls it off."
+Time writer Claire Saddath graded his performance with an 'A+', and wrote that while it's difficult to make a song including the lyrics "Let's have a toast for the douche bags" in a serious approach, West pulls it off with "clean, honest execution".
 In 2017, Billboard placed it at eighth, on its list of "The 100 Greatest Award Show Performances of All Time".

 West performed "Runaway" and "Power" on Saturday Night Live on October 2, 2010.
-For the first time in the show's history, the signature black instrument filled stage gave place to an all-white, backlit canvas.
+For the first time in the show's history, the signature black instrument-filled stage gave way to an all-white, backlit canvas.
 West performed the song in an entirely red outfit.
 Pusha T and the ballerinas also accompanied West.
 HitFix's Gregory Ellwood praised the performance, though noted that his performance of "Power" was superior.
 Ellwood viewed that SNL was "very lucky to have him on such a weak overall show."
 Kevin O'Donnell of Spin wrote that West delivered one of the show's "most unique performances of all-time."

+Travis Scott brought West as a surprise performer in two of his concerts in 2024 and 2025, performing "Runaway".

 During his set at the Coachella Valley Music and Arts Festival on April 17, 2011, West performed "Runaway" during the end of the performance.
 West's performance was described as "one of the most memorable performances in Coachella history."
 Todd Martens, critic for Los Angeles Times, described that the performance consisted of a "group of wayward ballerinas, seemingly caught in some sort of magnetic push and pull from the artist."
-During the 'Coke Live Musical Festival' in Poland, West performed the song with a 20 minute long freestyle.
-West performed the song the way he normally did, ending the performance with a continuous freestyle lasting 20 minutes in duration.
+In August 2011, during the Coke Live Musical Festival in Poland, West performed the song with a continuous freestyle lasting 20 minutes in duration.
 One lone ballerina performed an interpretive dance during the entire duration of the freestyle.
-The song was often performed at the Watch the Throne Tour.